jeremiasivan/SimNOW/codes/README.md

 | `mast_model` | DNA substitution model for `MAST` analysis                                             |

 #### Output
-Running the code will create a new folder called `winhmm` with `MAST-HMM` output. *Further details will be provided in the near future.*
+Running the code will create a nested folder called `winhmm/{mast_model}` (e.g., if `mast_model` is set to be `JC+T`, then the full path will be `winhmm/jc_t`).
+Inside this subfolder, there will be four more folders:
+- `runs/`: folder that contains per-step, two-window HMM outputs generated using `MAST-HMM`
+- `tmp/`: folder with temporary window alignments
+- `tree/`: folder with window trees generated using `IQ-TREE 2`
+- `windows/`: folder with all window alignments

+Additionally, the `{mast_model}` folder will contain the following files:
+- `prefix.wh.atsum`: table of window boundaries and trees
+- `prefix.wh.cmp`: matrix of sites that recover specific topology according to `ms` (row) and non-overlapping windows (column)
+- `prefix.wh.log`: log file of the HMM analysis

 ## <a id="notes">Notes</a>
 If you want to run more than one analysis at the same time, you can run `run_all.R`.
 There are several parameters that are new or changed: